 Hit and Run Accidents

-Getting into a vehicular accident can be overwhelming and stressful as is.
-However, when you've been in an accident where the other driver fled the scene of the accident, things can just become all the more overwhelming.
+Getting into a vehicular accident can be overwhelming and stressful enough.
+However, when the other driver flees the scene of the accident, things can become all the more overwhelming.
 If you have experienced a hit-and-run accident, we here at Ward Law have years of experience fighting on behalf of hit-and-run accident victims.

 How common are hit-and-run accidents in Kissimmee?

-According to the Florida Highway Safety and Motor Vehicles (FHSMV), around 25% of all crashes involve a driver leaving the scene of the accident.
+According to the Florida Highway Safety and Motor Vehicles (FHSMV), around 25% of all crashes involve a driver leaving the accident scene.
 While most hit-and-run accidents only result in property damage, some collisions have been fatal.
 In 2020, the state of Florida suffered:

 • 92,144 total hit-and-run crashes